stfc/PSyclone/doc/developer_guide/psyir.rst

     up to the developer to keep them coherent in order to provide sensible error messages.
 Alternatively we could create an implementation where the textual representation is parsed and the validation method is generated automatically, hence avoiding the duplication.
-This will be considered in the future.)
+Issue #765 explores this alternative.)

 For example, if we want to create a node that can be found anywhere where a statement is valid, and in turn it accepts one and only one DataNode as a